shotover/shotover-proxy/docs/src/user-guide/hot_reload.md

   --hotreload-gradual-shutdown-seconds 120
 ```

-### Hot Reload to New Configuration

-To deploy a new configuration or version, start a second Shotover instance pointing to the same socket path but with updated configuration files:
+To perform a hot reload, start a second Shotover instance pointing to the same socket path:

 ```bash
 shotover-proxy \